ErpNetDocs/tech/advanced/calculated-attributes/examples/check-if-user-has-authorization.md

 ```

-Explanation:
+**Explanation:**

 - 10: Check if EXP:20 is true or false.
-If EXP:20 is True - the calculated attribute displays the 'True' message, else - 'False'.
+If EXP:20 is true - the calculated attribute displays 'True' message, else - 'False'.
 - 20: Check if the list EXP:30 returns at least one record.
 - 30: Return the count of records in the filtered list of EXP:40.
 - 40: Select 'User Groups' filtered by EXP:50.
 - 50: The filters are expression 60, expression 80...
-- 60: Check if the UserId is equal to EXP:70.
+- 60: Check if **UserId** is equal to EXP:70.
 - 70: Get the Id of the user that is currently editing the entity.
 - 80: Check if the GroupId is equal to the Id of an authorized group.